 What AEP is Doing About Releases

 To keep emissions low while we produce the affordable, reliable supply of electricity our customers demand, we will continue to support research to find more efficient, cleaner ways to burn coal and use other fuel sources that make economic sense.
+AEP is also finding ways to lower its use of electricity and encouraging customers to use electricity wisely, which result in less usage of fossil fuels and thus less waste.

 Factors affecting TRI release estimate change from year to year for American Electric Power facilities.
 These factors include: fuel use and characteristics, data source changes, facility operational changes and updated estimation methodologies.

 - Fuel Use and Characteristics: Fuel for a facility is purchased from different sources depending on market conditions.
-The chemical characteristics of different coal mixes can vary depending on the amount of fuel from each source, which contributes to fluctuations in TRI estimates from calendar year to calendar year.
+The chemical characteristics of different coal mixes can vary depending on the amount of fuel from each source, which contributes to fluctuations in TRI estimates from year to year.

 - Data Source Changes: New or additional sampling data was collected to meet existing regulation requirements.
 This new data, coupled with inherent analytical variability is used in release estimates.